Hameez10/hameez10.github.io/DOCUMENTATION.md

    - LinkedIn post embeds using official embed feature
    - Instagram post embeds for visual content
    - Responsive grid layout for social media posts
    - Posts displayed in chronological order (most recent first)

+6. **Cool Stuff Interactive Tools**
+   - **How a Bill Becomes Law**: Clickable flow diagram with detailed explanations for each stage
+   - **Who's Responsible?
+Reference**: Topic-based cards with search, filters, and detailed drawers
+   - **Who's Responsible?
+Game**: Drag-and-drop game with balanced rounds, scoring, and save/share
+   - All tools use consistent design system and are fully responsive
+   - Games include localStorage for personal progress tracking (no leaderboards)
+   - Share functionality via Web Share API with fallback options